 At a minimum, conduct a “Phase I” assessment in accordance with ASTM International Phase I Environmental Site Assessment Standard (ASTM E1527-13).
 The Phase I assessment will include, among other things, a review of property records, a site inspection, and interviews with current owners and government officials.
 You may need to test soil and groundwater.
 After completing your investigation, you can estimate the potential cleanup costs and better evaluate the risk that other problems may be present.

 If you conduct an appropriate Phase I assessment (and comply with other requirements), you may be eligible for the "innocent purchaser" or "bona fide prospective purchaser" defenses under the federal Superfund law.
 However, these defenses do not protect you against state agency enforcement actions or third-party claims, and you may be required to conduct some remedial actions to mitigate the effects of prior contamination to preserve the defenses.

 Second, require the seller to disclose in the purchase agreement all known or suspected environmental problems and, if possible, get an agreement saying that the seller is responsible for pre-existing contamination.

-Third, consider implementing a cleanup under Ohio’s Voluntary Action Program (where available).
+Third, consider implementing a cleanup under Ohio’s Voluntary Action Program (if the property is eligible).
 This may allow you to get certain protections from liability, including a “covenant not to sue” from the state and may provide you with a right to recover your costs from responsible parties.